michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 **High Axis Color** and **Low Axis Color** set the colors for these axes, assuming they are visible

-High Bar Color sets the regular color of bars who's values are above the baseline (normally 0, see the A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
+**High Bar Color** sets the regular color of bars who's values are above the baseline (normally 0, see the Lines-And-Limits tab). **Low Bar Color** does the same for bar descending below (or to the left) of the base line.
+Bar Padding controls the width of the gap

+A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).

 When grouping, by default, the groups are arranged in alphabetical order.
 (See here, Central->East->North->South->West)